-A Te Ao Māori view (Māori world view) is holistic and encompasses the following elements:

-- Aspirations, goals, and priorities of the landowner(s), for multiple generations going forward. - Tikanga Māori (Māori cultural values and practices) and Te Reo Māori (Māori language). - Traditional environment and whenua (land) management methods, practice, and guidance. - Te Tiriti o Waitangi (Treaty of Waitangi) principles.
+A Te Ao Māori view (Māori world view) is holistic and encompasses the following elements: - Aspirations, goals, and priorities of the landowner(s), for multiple generations going forward. - Tikanga Māori (Māori cultural values and practices) and Te Reo Māori (Māori language). - Traditional environment and whenua (land) management methods, practice, and guidance. - Te Tiriti o Waitangi (Treaty of Waitangi) principles.

 This paper will detail how, each step of the IFP process, when Māori led, has been tailored to focus on the elements mentioned above, to deliver, not only economic value, but also environmental, social and cultural benefits and Ecosystem Services from all parts of the land.

-5. Including Indigenous Values and Mental Models for Improved Human-Nature Systems

-First authors(s): Diane Jarvis

-First author affiliation: James Cook University, Australia

-Contact: diane.jarvis1@jcu.edu.au

-Keywords: Indigenous Knowledge, Ecosystem Services, Nature-based Solutions, SEEA EA, First Nations peoples

-Including Indigenous values in the United Nations System of Environmental-Economic Accounting Environmental Accounts (UN SEEA EA) may be one way to better ensure that values of the traditional owners are reflected in government management and planning frameworks, and that these frameworks are useful for traditional land and sea owners; as well as that they influence investment in nature within government departments and businesses.
+3. Including Indigenous Values and Mental Models for Improved Human-Nature Systems First authors(s): Diane Jarvis Other author(s): No First author affiliation: James Cook University, Australia Contact: diane.jarvis1@jcu.edu.au Keywords: Indigenous Knowledge, Ecosystem Services, Nature-based Solutions, SEEA EA, First Nations peoples Including Indigenous values in the United Nations System of Environmental-Economic Accounting Environmental Accounts (UN SEEA EA) may be one way to better ensure that values of the traditional owners are reflected in government management and planning frameworks, and that these frameworks are useful for traditional land and sea owners; as well as that they influence investment in nature within government departments and businesses.
 Based on two case studies we present potential avenues, learnings, and obstacles, for incorporation of Indigenous value systems related to ecosystem services (ES) into development of policy and planning that operates under SEEA framework.
-The first case study reports on Nywaigi people of Australia conceptualisation of the ES linked to the Mungalla Station on their Country, and restoration of wetlands of national significance situated within the Station boundaries.
+The first case study reports on From global to local ecosystem services: Pathways to nature-based solutions inspired from Down Under Nywaigi people of Australia conceptualisation of the ES linked to the Mungalla Station on their Country, and restoration of wetlands of national significance situated within the Station boundaries.
 The second case study explores avenues for and obstacles in evaluating benefits of nature-based solutions (NbS), with the custodians and owners of the coastal seascapes in Samoa.

-We start by exploring how the Nywaigi concept of the ES of importance to Nywaigi people fits - and does not fit - with the SEEA flow accounts.
+00 We start by exploring how the Nywaigi concept of the ES of importance to Nywaigi people fits - and does not fit - with the SEEA flow accounts.
 We present development of the "mental map" of the Nywaigi people ES (and dis-services); and conceptualisation of the "spiral of Nywaigi wellbeing", with different levels on which ES co-produce contributions to their wellbeing, over time.
 In the second case study, we discuss how NbS and related approaches interact with the existing practices and traditional institutional arrangements, potentially affecting both the resilience of ecosystems and ecosystem services, and people and communities that depend on them, for better or worse.
 We close with the discussion on the potential for, and obstacles for, incorporation of the traditional value systems into accounting for ES benefits.

-6. Place-based weeds to wealth approach: A case study on a community-based, localized model for managing invasive Lantana camara from South India

-First authors(s): Harisha Puttahariyappa

-CONFEREN

-First author affiliation: Ashoka Trust for Research in Ecology and the Environment (ATREE), India

-Contact: hari@atree.org

-Keywords: Lantana invasion; localized integrated method; economic cost; environmental security

-The development of inclusive management strategies and programs is necessary to deal with invasive alien species like Lantana camara (now onwards Lantana) in dry tropical forests.
+4. Place-based weeds to wealth approach: A case study on a community-based, localized model for managing invasive Lantana camara from South India First authors(s): Harisha Puttahariyappa Other author(s): No CONFERENCE 23-27 JUNE 2025 Darwin Australia First author affiliation: Ashoka Trust for Research in Ecology and the Environment (ATREE), India Contact: hari@atree.org Keywords: Lantana invasion; localized integrated method; economic cost; environmental security The development of inclusive management strategies and programs is necessary to deal with invasive alien species like Lantana camara (now onwards Lantana) in dry tropical forests.
 Better collaboration, and coordination among different stakeholders in formulating strategies and using an integrated management approach were the best management practices recommended by various review studies.
-Our study demonstrates the cost-effective weeds-to-wealth approach which is a tested, localized, and inclusive invasive management method.
-We used long-term monitoring forest survey data and qualitative data from periodical community interviews for evaluation and comparison.
+Our study demonstrates the cost-effective weeds-to-wealth approach